sreejasn7/advanced_lane_finding/writeup_template.md

 * Function used get_binary_image()
 * Used HLS fto extract L and S channels.
 The L channel used for Sobel in x direction.
 S channel was robust to lane line.
 Used thresholds to extract needed masks of L and S channels
 * Inorder to strengthen the lane lines  ,used HSV color threshold.
-* Combned masks from L , S , color thresholded HSV.
+* Combned masks from L , S , color thresholded HSV for the final binary image.

 ![alt text][image3]